Ameya101/Intern-Academy-/README.md

-# InternAcademy
+### InternAcademy
-This Repository contains all my work done at The Intern Academy as a Data Science Intern
+This Repository contains all my work done at The Intern Academy in domain - Data Science and Machine learning
+### Contributors - Ameya.N.Jajulwar